 June 19th 1971 Central Catholic High School's Rockne Hall, Allentown, PA (w/ Wax, Cheryl Dilcher) (multiple adverts in 'The Morning Call' during June 1971)

-June 21st 1971 Inwood Skating Rink (Dex Card's Wild Goose), Joliet, IL (w/ White Ligtning) - eye witness describes the club as being in Oak Lawn and took the photos below.
+June 21st 1971 Inwood Skating Rink (Dex Card's Wild Goose), Joliet, IL (w/ White Ligtning) - eye witness describes the club as being in at Oak Lawn Pavilion and took the photos below.
 'Dex Card's Wild Goose Club' moved around.
 It wasn't a fixed venue but anywhere Dex Card, a local DJ, could book for a night.

 "I remember the Sherwood (Club) and the Wild Goose shows," Cooper exclaimed.
 "That was about 1970 and honestly I don't remember much about 1970, but I do remember that."

 June 22nd 1971 Wheeling High School, Wheeling, IL (w/ Lightning) - Another 'Dex Card's Wild Goose' venue, although although this apparently wasn't billed as a 'Wild Goose' night.

 Live concerts at Wheeling High School started about two weeks before the Alice Cooper show and the first night featured REO Speedwagon.
 Interestingly shows were only allowed there by the local council provision on the good behavior of the audience... so they hired Alice Cooper...